publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt2/m__us_usc_t19_s2135.md

     (f) __Public hearings__

-        Before taking any action pursuant to subsection (b), (c), or (d) of this section, the President shall provide for a public hearing during the course of which interested persons shall be given a reasonable opportunity to be present, to produce evidence, and to be heard, unless he determines that such prior hearings will be contrary to the national interest because of the need for expeditious action, in which case he shall provide for a public hearing promptly after such action.
+        Before taking any action pursuant to subsection (b), (c), or (d), the President shall provide for a public hearing during the course of which interested persons shall be given a reasonable opportunity to be present, to produce evidence, and to be heard, unless he determines that such prior hearings will be contrary to the national interest because of the need for expeditious action, in which case he shall provide for a public hearing promptly after such action.

 ([Pub.
 L. 93–618, title I, § 125][/us/pl/93/618/s125], Jan.
 3, 1975, [88 Stat.
 1991][/us/stat/88/1991].)